-- Pre-screening for COVID-19: All patients are screened for COVID-19 symptoms when they schedule an appointment and are reminded of their appointment.
+- Pre-screening for COVID-19: All patients are screened for COVID-19 symptoms when they arrive onsite or schedule an appointment.

-- Universal Screening: Welcome stations at the entrance of each center are checking patients, visitors, and staff for a fever, and screening for COVID-19 symptoms.
+- Universal Screening: Welcome stations at the entrance of each center are checking patients, visitors, and staff for a fever, and screen for COVID-19 symptoms.

 - Facemasks: Consistent with CDC recommendations, all patients, visitors, and staff entering the center must wear a facemask or face covering.
 A facemask is provided to anyone without one.
 If a patient chooses not to wear a mask, the individual may be refused to be seen.